ramizarif/multi-agent-framework-testing/README.md

 ## License

-This project is provided as-is for testing multi-agent frameworks.
+This project is provided as-is for testing multi-agent frameworks and smart home automation development.